 Madeleine Kane, MD, PhD, is a professor of medicine, medical oncology at the University of Colorado School of Medicine.
 Her interests include head and neck cancer, GI malignancies, thyroid cancer, neuroendocrine cancers, and AIDS malignancies.

-Scott A. Kono, MD, was honored to serve as chief resident at the University of Kansas School of Medicine and chief fellow during his oncology training at the University of Colorado.
+Scott A. Kono, DO, MS, was honored to serve as chief resident at the University of Kansas School of Medicine and chief fellow during his oncology training at the University of Colorado.
 After fellowship, Dr. Kono served as an assistant professor at Emory University, primarily treating cancers of the head/neck and lung.

 Dr. Kono's areas of focus include gastrointestinal, neuroendocrine, sarcoma, breast, lung, hematologic, head and neck malignancies, and benign hematology.
 In 2019, he was recognized as Top Doctor by 5280 Magazine.

 Allen L. Cohn, MD, is a medical oncologist affiliated with multiple hospitals in the Denver area, including Avista and Castle Rock Adventist Hospitals.
 Dr. Cohn received his medical degree from the University of Maryland School of Medicine and has been in practice for more than 20 years.

 Wells A. Messersmith, MD, joined the University of Colorado School of Medicine faculty in August 2007 as the director of gastrointestinal medical oncology.
 He is also the head of the division and co-leader of the development team in the division of medical oncology.